Choosing the Right Plasticizer for PVC: A Comprehensive Guide

 Phthalate Esters (ortho-phthalates)

 These diesters of phthalic acid include DEHP, DINP, and DIDP.
-They offer excellent cost-performance balance and have powered the PVC industry for decades.
-The problem?
 Many are now classified as toxic or hormone-disrupting chemicals.

 Aliphatic Diesters (Adipates, Sebacates, etc.)